What is Functional Medicine?

 How do I arrange a Functional Medicine Consultation?

-This service will be launched in the Autumn of 2020 after CQC approval has been obtained.
+This service will be launched in the Winter of 2021 after CQC approval has been obtained.

 1) Contact us and we will arrange for Dr Priyanka to send you a comprehensive questionnaire to complete at home.